 Hybrid Electric Vehicles (HEVs), Plug-In Hybrid Electric Vehicles (PHEVs) and Hydraulic Hybrid Vehicles (HHVs)

-These all reduce CO2 emissions and typically improve fuel economy compared to models powered by only petrol or diesel. in fact, electric vehicles offer a complete absence of tailpipe emissions.
+These all reduce CO2 emissions and typically improve fuel economy compared to models powered by only gasoline or electric.
+Electric vehicles offer a complete absence of tailpipe emissions.

 The availability of a fueling infrastructure that fits your fleet’s operating territory can be a significant deciding factor in lower emissions fuel choices.
-Whilst gasoline and diesel are readily available, natural gas fuels and electric charging stations can be limited but there’s ongoing investment to change this.
+Whilst gasoline and diesel are readily available, natural gas fuels and electric charging stations can be limited but there’s ongoing investment by fleets and suppliers to change this.